-As spaces on the program are limited, candidates are strongly advised to submit their application materials by February 28, 2018 at the latest.
+As spaces on the program are limited, candidates are strongly advised to submit their application materials as soon as possible.
 Applications are reviewed on a rolling basis until census is achieved, after which candidates will be placed on the waiting list.

-In its 10th year, this academically intensive multidisciplinary program provides in-depth, postgraduate level instruction in a wide variety of theoretical and practical elements related to art and heritage crime.
-By examining art crime’s interconnected world, students experience an integrated curriculum in an interactive, participatory setting.
-The program’s courses include comprehensive lectures by experts in the field, classroom- based discussions and presentations, as well as field classes that serve as the backdrop for exploring art crime, its nature, and its impact.
+In its 11th year, this academically-challenging, eleven course program will provide in-depth, postgraduate level instruction in important theoretical and practical elements related to art and heritage crime.
+By examining art crime’s interconnected world, participants will experience an integrated curriculum in a participatory setting.
+The program’s courses will include comprehensive, multidisciplinary lectures, classroom-based discussions and presentations, and field classes that serve as the backdrop for exploring art crime, its nature, and its impact.